nikosfl/nikosfl.github.io/index.md

 # What I am doing (and have done)
 You can find my CV [here](/assets/NF_cv.pdf) and my one-page resume [here].

-Over the last few years, I 've had the chance to collaborate with some amazing people working on cool projects, on which you can find some information [here](research).
+Over the last few years, I 've had the chance to collaborate with some amazing people working on cool projects, on which you can find some information in my [Research](research) page.

 I like to spend my free time either hiking a trail or biking my road bike.
 Whenever I have some more time - or just whenever my travel bug kicks in - I pack a few clothes and go discover a new city, country, or continent.
+If you want some inspiration you can check out my [Traveling](travel) page.